 What Does the Expected Social Security Benefit Mean in Terms of a Secure Future?

 “Social Security was established to replace only 40% of pre-retirement earnings,” said Wilson Coffman, president of Coffman Retirement Group in Huntsville, Alabama.
-“The current funds that pay Social Security benefits have been running low and projections say those funds could run out by 2035.
+“The current funds that pay Social Security benefits have been running low and projections say those funds could run out [soon].
 It is very important to create multiple income streams to replace the other 60% of pre-retirement earnings.
 Some options to consider would be placing retirement accounts, such as IRA or 401(k) accounts, in fixed index funds with income rider options or other annuity products that provide income streams.”

 What Are Some Tips To Maximize Your Social Security Benefit?